 POLICY ON EXPENDITURES FROM ENDOWED FUNDS

-Responsible Office: Vice President for Finance and Controls
+Responsible Office: Vice President for Finance

 This is the Policy on Expenditures from Endowed Funds (“Policy”) of The University of Connecticut Foundation, Inc. (“Foundation”).
 The purpose of this Policy is to establish the procedure by which the Foundation will decide to annually allocate for expenditure amounts from Endowed Funds (as defined herein) for the purposes for which the funds were established (“Spending Allocation”) and for administrative costs related to investment and administration of the Endowed Funds (“Endowment Administrative Fee”).

 The Foundation is committed to administering and investing Endowed Funds in compliance with all relevant Foundation by-laws, organizational concerns, industry standards, and federal and state laws and regulations, including without limitation the Connecticut Uniform Prudent Management of Institutional Funds Act (the “Act”).
 No policy will supersede any provision of federal or state law or regulation.

 The Foundation shall periodically review the application of the Spending Allocation and an Endowment Administrative Fee described below to Endowed Funds, and shall make a determination that such application to the Endowed Funds is prudent.
 In making a determination to expend such amounts from Endowed Funds, the Foundation shall act in good faith, with the care that an ordinarily prudent person in a like position would exercise under similar circumstances and shall consider the following factors:

 a) The duration and preservation of the Endowed Funds;

 b) The purposes of the Foundation and the Endowed Funds;